Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Conclusions

-In future work, we aim to extend our study of carrier transfer to situations involving multiple carriers, such as transport in spin systems modeled by Heisenberg-type chains with long-range exchange interactions.
-Another promising direction is the investigation of excitation transfer in molecular aggregates or disordered materials coupled to an optical cavity \cite{Polariton,Pupillo15, David23,ScholesWu}.
-Such cavity coupling can enable long-range excitation transfer.
-Joint optimization of both the molecular structure and its interaction with the cavity may yield new design principles for efficient carrier transport in quantum networks.
+Future work could extend this study of carrier transfer to multi-carrier scenarios, such as transport in spin systems modeled by Heisenberg-type chains with long-range exchange interactions.
+Another promising avenue is the exploration of excitation transfer in molecular aggregates or disordered materials coupled to optical cavities \cite{Polariton,Pupillo15,Cao22P,David23,ScholesWu}, where cavity interactions mediate long-range transfer.
+Joint optimization of both the molecular structure and its cavity coupling may uncover new design principles for efficient carrier transport in quantum networks.

+In sum, this work establishes a framework for designing quantum systems that leverage the synergy of coherent and incoherent processes to optimize transport performance.
+Our results provide guiding principles for engineering energy profiles to achieve efficient transport, with potential applications in organic photovoltaics, nanoelectronics, and quantum networks.

+{\it Data Availability.} The data that support the findings of this article are openly available \cite{Data}.
+The underlying code will be made available early in 2026.